 2-3 tablespoons olive oil

 Celtic sea salt

 Preheat oven to 350°F. Line a heavy-gauge cookie sheet with parchment paper.

 Using a heavy chef’s knife, cut Delicata squash in half lengthwise.
 Scoop out the seeds and scrape the center clean.
 (It’s like seeding a cucumber).
 Going down the length of each squash half, cut thin 1/2″ slices.
 Repeat for each Delicata squash.

 Place all the crescent-shaped slices in a large non-reactive (ideally, glass) bowl.
 Add the dried herbs and olive oil.
 Mix well with your hands.
 Arrange squash on the parchment-lined cookie sheet in a single layer.

-Place squash on center rack and roast approximately 30 minutes, or until a knife inserted into the squash slides out easily.
-Season with Celtic sea salt to taste.
+Place squash on center rack and roast approximately 35 to 45 minutes, turning pan at the halfway point (apx.
+18 to 20 minutes to ensure even cooking).
+Roast until a knife inserted into the squash slides in and out easily—no resistance!
+Season with Celtic sea salt, to taste.